Discover Our School

 Green Meadow Waldorf School is one of about 300 Waldorf Schools in the United States and approximately 1,000 Waldorf Schools internationally.
 Rather than teaching to the test or adhering to Common Core standards, the Waldorf curriculum fosters independent, critical thinking and problem solving, develops ethics and morality, and promotes true joy in learning.

-An Affordable Private School for All Ages
+Affordable for All Ages

 As one of the few area Waldorf schools with a high school, we currently have about 225 students in Nursery through Twelfth Grade.
 We offer a Parent & Child program for babies and toddlers from birth to age three, and a dynamic Community Education Series that engages and supports parents and brings members of the larger community onto our campus in Rockland County.
+As a private school dedicated to inclusion, Green Meadow Waldorf School (GMWS) takes very seriously our mission to provide a Waldorf Education for all who desire it.
+We strive to keep our costs reasonable through careful planning and good stewardship of resources.
+Through our Scaled Tuition model, GMWS is proud to be able to provide a high-quality independent school education at a tuition that’s within reach of a range of families.
+Nearly half of GMWS families receive Scaled Tuition.

 Support for Working Families